kooboo-binbin/CryptoCoinTrader/TradeConsole/README.md

-    (How to run dotnet core application. https://www.microsoft.com/net/learn/get-started/macos) bitstamp.json is the settings file for bitstamp exchange. gdax.json is the settings file for gdax exchange. overvations.json is the settings file for arbitrages. appsettings.json is for some common settings. please add your IP in to workingips.
+    (How to run dotnet core application. https://www.microsoft.com/net/learn/get-started/macos) bitstamp.json is the settings file for bitstamp exchange. gdax.json is the settings file for gdax exchange. overvations.json is the settings file for arbitrages. (the detailed description is at observations.json ) appsettings.json is for some common settings. please add your IP in to workingips.
     There is a "Production" section in appsettings.json. if the value is false that means we are using Fake Exchange.